-PRC is estimating that the price for acid, delivered to the end user in the Mountain West Region, to be in the \$130 to \$150 / ton range on 2020 once acid markets, and copper markets, return to long term pricing norms.
-This would translate to approximately \$115t for the Blawn Mountain acid, FOB rail in Milford, Utah.
+PRC is estimating that the price for acid, delivered to the end user in the Mountain West Region, to be in the \$130 to \$150 / ton range in 2020 once acid markets, and copper markets, return to long term pricing norms.
+This would translate to approximately \$115 / ton for the Blawn Mountain acid, FOB rail in Milford, Utah.